gerardbm/sigma-theme/README.md

 There is no prevision of using pagination in this theme at the moment, so `rel="prev"` and `rel="next"` are not included.
 This theme lists all posts of a category in the category page.

-TODO: Make the pagination customizable.
+To-Do: Make the pagination customizable.

 Insert backlink to the copied text when someone decides to copy text: